Samia1990/Samia1990/README.md

 # Samia Jahan
 Hi.
 I'm Samia from Berlin, Germany.
-I'm doing master's in information and communication engineering in Berliner Hochschule für Technik (BHT) and am currently on my way to master's thesis.
+I'm doing master's in information and communication engineering in Berliner Hochschule für Technik (BHT) and currently on my way to master's thesis.
 I enjoy playing around with data and I am skilled in SQL, Tableau, and Python.
 You can check out my projects in my portfolio website at https://samia1990.github.io/

 ## Skills